 Students who anticipate not being able to meet the deadline must consult with their advisors and the EO at least 1 month prior to the submission date.

-Every QP1 will be evaluated by two Faculty Readers and will receive a grade of Pass, Pass with revisions, or Fail.
+Evaluation will be done by one of the original two QP1 advisors, and one external faculty member chosen by the original two advisors.
+Every QP1 will receive a grade of Pass, Pass with revisions, or Fail.
 Comments are required in case of a Fail or Pass with revisions.
 The EO may call on the advice of a third reader in case of a disagreement between the two Faculty Readers.
 In the case of a Pass with Revision, the student must follow the readers' comments to revise the QP1 under the supervision of the main advisor.
 In the case of a Fail, the student will be allowed to re-take the QP1 once, within one year of having submitted it initially.
 For the re-take, the student may change advisors, topic or core area(s).
 In the case of a Fail the student will receive written feedback, detailing the reasons for the Fail.
 Students may not continue in the Program following a second failed submission.